 In the commodity title, NAWG recommends a meaningful increase to the statutory reference price for Price Loss Coverage (PLC) and changing the parameters on the effective reference price calculation.
 These recommendations would allow for a stronger Title I program that can more effectively protect farmers, and better adjust to market conditions.
 This is especially important with the substantial increases in the cost of production.
 Using USDA's Commodity Costs and Returns data from October 3, 2022 (the most recent available), after factoring in overhead costs like labor, cost of living, and opportunity costs, wheat farmers lost \$64.47 per acre.
 Meanwhile, wheat farmers didn't see a PLC payment because the Marketing Year Average (MYA) price was already inflating.
 Data for 2022 comes out next week and will likely show that wheat farmers lost even more money in 2022 despite the increasing commodity prices due to increases in inflation and input costs, which the testimony will delineate.
-With the MYA price projected at \$8.90 per bushel, the \$5.50 reference price means that wheat farmers would have to see a 62 percent decrease in prices before seeing a government payment.
+With the MYA price projected at \$8.90 per bushel, the \$5.50 reference price means that wheat farmers would have to see a 38 percent decrease in prices before seeing a government payment.

 That's a precipitous drop.
 The effectiveness of the safety net is largely dependent on how big the fall will be.
 The statutory reference price established in the 2014 Farm Bill is outdated and doesn't work for this economy.

-Another area of focus in improving the Title I program would be to modify the parameters of the effective reference price.
-The effective reference price and its adjustment mechanism could be improved to provide a better safety net for wheat farmers.
+Another area of focus in improving the Title I program would be to modify and strengthen the parameters of the effective reference price in tandem with updating the statutory wheat reference price.
+The effective reference price and its adjustment mechanism could be improved to provide a better safety net for wheat farmers that can be responsive to market conditions.
 The current effective reference price is capped at 115 percent of the statutory reference price, with a maximum level of \$6.33 per bushel for wheat.
 Additionally, the 85 percent factor on the moving average should be reexamined and increased to 90 or 95 percent.
 Overall, having an adjustment that takes years to occur is too slow with the current volatility of commodity markets and the ever-increasing cost of production and the Committees should consider making this mechanism more responsive to market conditions.
+For wheat, the escalator can be more meaningful if the statutory reference price is adjusted to more accurately account for increased input costs and value of production, which has increased significantly since the 2018 Farm Bill.